Lefteris-Souflas/Movie-Rating-User-Similarity/README.md

 # Movie Rating User Similarity

-In this assignment, you will explore the use of Jaccard distance, Min-Hashing, and LSH in the context of user similarity in a movie rating dataset.
+Assignment 1 for the Mining Big Datasets Course of AUEB's MSc in Business Analytics In this assignment, you will explore the use of Jaccard distance, Min-Hashing, and LSH in the context of user similarity in a movie rating dataset.
 To fulfill this assignment, you will have to perform the following tasks:

 ## 1) Import and pre-process the dataset with users